TomArnaez/FrogProject/readme.md

+A simple REST API built using the Spring Boot framework.

-The REST API is found at http://localhost:8080
+The local server is found found at http://localhost:8080

 Database is initalised with records.
 Supports Create, Read, Update and Delete at /api/books:
 ```